percarlsen/cv/README.md

 <br><br>

+**Co-founder & co-owner** at Smeig, _December 2018 - April 2024_<br>

+Running a clothing brand as a part-time project along with three friends.
+- Responsibility for developing and maintaining the website and implementing an integration between our IMS and the accounting system Tripletex.
+- Social media content creation for [Instagram](https://www.instagram.com/smeig) and [Facebook](https://www.facebook.com/smeig.co), and for creating and managing digital marketing campaigns.
+- Took part in the daily operations, economics, logistics, and the clothing design process.
+- **Technologies**: Shopify, Liquid, HTML, CSS, JavaScript.
+<br><br>

 **Teaching Assistant** at the University of Oslo, _August 2017 - December 2017_<br>

 Held weekly classroom sessions and corrected assignments for a group of around 50 students in the course _Biologically Inspired Computing_.
 The main topics of the course were classification, search, and optimization.